Peer Mentoring & Service Learning Program

 - Help students make connections to college life

 - Help students navigate college systems

 - Help students link to college services designed to help students be successful

 Students eligible for being matched with a Peer Advocate in the C2C peer mentoring and service learning program are

 - Domestic students who are new to the college (within one year of first day of attendance)

 - Enrolled in developmental reading, writing, and math classes.

-Note: Students who do not meet the above criteria, will still be provided a peer mentor through the Commencement Achievement Program (CAP), the Master Achiever Center (MAC) or the Washington Retention Project.
+Note: Students who do not meet the above criteria, will still be provided a peer mentor through the Commencement Achievement Program (CAP) and the Master Achiever Center (MAC).